BatchLLM: Optimizing Large Batched LLM Inference with Global Prefix Sharing and Throughput-oriented Token Batching: Introduction

 $\blacktriangleright$ It pioneers the LLM inference optimization for the throughput oriented large batched prefix-shared scenarios with the insight of using global information of the batch, for the increasingly important LLM-based information processing and management.

-$\blacktriangleright$ It designs the ahead-of-time prefix identification and enlargement method to achieve effective prefix reusing in global view, proposes the requests reordering and memory-centric token batching method to increase the per-iteration GPU utilization, and implements the horizontal fused kernel of prefix-shared Attention.
+$\blacktriangleright$ It designs the ahead-of-time prefix identification and enlargement method to achieve effective prefix reusing in global view, and proposes the requests reordering and memory-centric token batching method to increase the per-iteration GPU utilization.